Church of St John the Divine, Holme Chapel: Interior

 Inside the church, between the nave and the chancel, is a screen with a large central round-headed arch flanked by lower arches.
 At the west end is a gallery carried on three semicircular arches.
 The gallery front has fluted pilasters creating four panels containing the Ten Commandments.
 The 16th-century oak pulpit is octagonal and has an embattled top.
 It contains "panels of elaborate pierced flamboyant tracery".
 Also in the church are two pairs of oak stalls which were moved here from the parish church of Blackburn, which was demolished in 1820.
 One pair has a stall with a good poppyhead finial, and the other has two misericords, one of which has foliated carving, and the other depicts a mermaid with a mirror and has fish supporters.
 Some of the panelling in the church is in linenfold style with a vine-trail.
 The monuments include those of Lawrence Ormerod (who died in 1793), which includes arms and a flaming urn, John Hargreaves (who died in 1825) by George Webster, which has a plain Classical surround with scrolls on the top, and memorials to members of the Whitaker family, including a bust of Dr T. D. Whitaker by C. R. Smith.
 Also in the church is a painting of General Scarlett.

 Churchyard

 To the south of the church is an archway surmounted by the remains of a medieval stone cross.

 General Sir James Yorke Scarlett (died 1871), known for leading the charge of the Heavy Brigade during the battle of Balaclava in the Crimean War, is buried here.
+Along with his nephew and heir, Sir John Thursby, 1st Baronet (died 1901).